yuvalmGS/gigaspaces-wiki-jekyll/xap97/cpp-api-hello-world-example.markdown

 The `JAVA_HOME` environment variable must be set to point to the appropriate JDK version.

+{% note %}
-{% exclamation %} The JDK version must match the GigaSpaces version.
+The JDK version must match the GigaSpaces version.
 GigaSpaces support JDK 6/7.
+{%endnote%}

 ### GigaSpaces Installation

-GigaSpaces needs to be installed in your local directory.
+XAP needs to be installed in your local directory.
 Make sure that this version matches the JDK version installed on your machine.

 To verify the JVM version, run the following command: `>java -version`